The European Library: Open to National and Research Libraries Across Europe

 ENHANCED PROFILE AND INFLUENCE

-Through participation in The European Library, libraries are positioned at the heart of Europe’s research agenda by encouraging knowledge sharing and interdisciplinary research, and by supporting research—led teaching.
+Through participation in The European Library, libraries are positioned at the heart of Europe’s research agenda by encouraging knowledge sharing and interdisciplinary research.

 As a joint network of hundreds of libraries, and through our representation on the board of Europeana Foundation, we form a strategic grouping that has real influence on the future shape of the European information landscape.